Shivang44/Screenur/README.md

 - Automatically uploads screenshot to imgur, opens in browser, and copies url to clipboard
 - Small footprint: Less than 500kb and very light on system resources
 - No install required and no external dependancies
-- Completely open source and no images are ever stored -- inspect the source and build it yourself if you don't believe me!
+- Completely open source and images are never stored -- inspect the source and build it yourself if you don't believe me!

 # Download
 The latest binary can be found [here](https://github.com/Shivang44/Screenur/raw/master/Screenur.exe)